muralitheda/apache-kafka/01-apache-kafka-handson-workouts.md

+## 🚀 Apache Kafka Hands-On Workouts

 This is a detailed set of hands-on Kafka exercises covering single-broker setup, producing, consuming, and scaling up to a multi-broker cluster to test fault tolerance.

-That's a great idea\!
-Adding icons, emojis, and formatting effects can make the complex command-line information much more engaging and easier to follow.

-Here is the improvised version of the Kafka Workouts, using emojis, headings, code highlighting, and visual separators.

-## 🚀 Apache Kafka Hands-On Workouts

 ### 🎯 **Part 1: Single Broker Setup & Basic Operations**